What’s the fastest way to make your hamstrings grow? The seated or lying leg curl?

 Why did some muscles grow faster when they were trained with the seated leg curl?

-When you sit down on a seated leg curl machine, it has the effect of stretching the hamstring muscles that cross the hip.
+When you sit down on a seated leg curl machine and get yourself into the starting position, it has the effect of stretching the hamstring muscles that cross the hip.

 As a result, those muscles are challenged at longer lengths compared to the lying leg curl.